Border reivers: Conditions on the frontier

 Borderers who dwelled in the highlands led a transhumance existence, moving their herds with the seasons: driving them up to the highland pastures in summer for lush grazing, and returning to the lowlands in winter for shelter and fodder.
+This Borderer identity was by degree by how close they were to border and politically to their respective centres of power.
+Scottish livestock was frequently pastored on English territory.
 The practice of transhumance in the Borders appears to have predated the Norman invasion.
 An unusually large proportion of the land was held in common, at least on the English-side.
 In the Cheviot highlands resources were distributed communally.
+This egalitarianism in property ownership unsettled contemporaries.

 A system of partible inheritance is evident in some parts of the English side of the Borders in the sixteenth century.
 By contrast to primogeniture, this meant that land was divided equally among all sons following a father's death; it could mean that the inheriting generation held insufficient land on which to survive.
 As a result of their distinctive practices of partible inheritance, cattle-rustling, and clan-nism, Elizabethan observers frequently compared the Borderers to the Irish; Matthew Parker, the Archbishop of Canterbury, feared the area would become "...too much Irish and savage," without the introduction of Anglican bishops to the northern frontier dioceses.

+A man's wealth was judged by the number of sheep and cattle he possessed not by the grandeur of dwelling.
 It was not uncommon for tenancy agreements to stipulate that, rather than providing labour or agricultural produce, tenants were required to contribute military service, offering their fighting strength in lieu of traditional rents.
 As part of that arrangement, tenants were also obligated to maintain their own weapons, horses, and harnesses.
-This system of military tenancy may have originated on the Border as early as the Norman colonisation of the Borders, when the need for a readily available mounted force was paramount in securing and defending the frontier.
+This system of military tenancy may have originated on the Border as early as the Norman colonisation of the Borders, when the need for a readily available mounted force, like the radmen found on the emerging Norman-Welsh border, was paramount in securing and defending the frontier.
 Known as dregnage, a term of Norse origin, this practice may in fact reflect an even older, possibly Anglo-Scandinavian, tradition of military service tied to landholding.